Audio Function

 diag: Successfully registered commands with the driver

 • PulseAudio may occupy the audio device, causing direct hardware access (such as agmcap) to fail.
-Stopping it ensures exclusive access.
+Stopping the service ensures exclusive access.

 • -c 1 Mono recording